minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 **EC2 Instance Store**

 - EBS Volumes are network drives with good but "limited" performance
 - If you need a high-performance hardware disk, EC2 instance Store

 - Better I/O performnce
 - EC2 Instance Store lose their storage if they're. stopped (ephemeral)
 - Good for buffer / cache / scratch data / temporary content
 - Risk of data loss if hardware fails
 - Backups and Replication are your responsibility
+- local cache

 ---